ste113/newgroupproject2/README.md

-# Xccelerate Group 2 Project (local)
+# QuizApp

-This is a simple quiz application built with Express.js and PostgreSQL.
+This is a simple quiz application built with Express.js and Sqlite.
 It allows users to take quizzes and keeps track of their scores.

 ## Table of Contents